bronx fathers rights lawyers

 Getting the Help You Need

 Though the odds can seem stacked against a father fighting for custody rights in New York State, no matter how damaging the environment in the courtroom may be it’s important to remember that both parents absolutely have rights to the child.
-It’s always best for the child and the parents if the parents are able to come to an amicable agreement without going through a lengthy court battle.
+It’s always for the child and the parents if the parents are able to come to an amicable agreement without going through a lengthy court battle.
 But for fathers, this often means compromising their rights to their children and bowing down to a biased system.

 In case after case, NYC father’s rights lawyers have helped dads keep physical custody of their kids by expertly navigating a complex and sometimes even threatening legal system.
 Father’s rights lawyers understand that a dad’s claim to their kids goes far beyond the legal side of things and are there to help during the difficult and draining process of going through a custody battle.
 Though the bias of the court system in New York may be against you, father’s rights lawyers are there to lend a helping hand in making sure that your kids have the kind of future that they deserve.